 Use White Eyeliner

-One tip that every makeup lover should know is how to make eyeshadow more pigmented.
-By using white eye pencils as a base, you can help to intensify the color of your shadow and make it pop.
+Every makeup lover should know one tip: how to make eyeshadow more pigmented.
+Using white eye pencils as a base, you can help intensify the color of your shadow and make it pop.
 Simply apply a thin layer of white liner to your lid, and then top it with your favorite shadow shade.

 The white will act as a primer, giving the shadow something to adhere to and helping it to appear more vibrant.

-You can also use this trick if you find that your shadow is not very pigmented when applied dry.
-Just wet your brush before dipping it into the shadow, and then follow the above instructions.
+When applied dry, you can also use this trick if your shadow is not very pigmented.
+Just wet your brush before dipping it into the shadow, and follow the above instructions.
 The moisture will help to bring out the color, resulting in a more intense finish.

 Using a white eyeliner along your lash line can make any color appear more vibrant.
 Simply apply your white eyeliner as you normally would!

 If you don’t have a white eye pencil, try using white eyeshadow as a base for intense eyeshadow pigmentation.